jjenkov/pde-pdl-specification/README.md

 There is no official date format for UTC / ISO dates in CSV, but it is possible to define your own.
 PDL comes with a built-in representation.

-It is possible to represent raw bytes in both CSV and JSON via e.g. Hexadecimally or Base64 encoded strings, but you will have to know to interpret these strings as bytes and decode them yourself.
+It is possible to represent raw bytes in both CSV and JSON via e.g. Hexadecimal or Base64 encoded strings, but you will have to know to interpret these strings as bytes and decode them yourself.
 PDL comes with built-in support for both Hexadecimal and Base64 encodings, so you know that these tokens represents raw bytes.